yananma1029/CAST/README.md

     nr_topics=10,  # set to None to automatically determine the number of topics verbose=True
 )

-> The `self_sim_threshold` parameter filters out lower-scoring words (normally not meaningful words).
-You can adjust this value to achieve optimal results based on your corpus.
-Our experiment found that a threshold between 0.2 and 0.4 yielded the best results.

 ```
+> The `self_sim_threshold` parameter filters out lower-scoring words, which are typically not meaningful.
+You can adjust this value (suggested range 0.2-0.5) to achieve optimal results based on your corpus.
+An excessively high threshold may filter out meaningful words, leading to lower topic coherence and diversity.

 Run the topic modelling pipeline to find topics